alexbrillant/vim-cheat-sheet/README.md

-# vim-cheat-sheet
+# *Vim cheat sheet*

 ## Move horizontally

     0   Move to beginning of line

-    _   Move to first non-blank character of the line

-    g_  Move to last non-blank character of the line
+    $   Move to end of line

-    fX  To next 'X' after cursor, in the same line (X is any character)
+    fX FX  To next or previous 'X' after cursor, in the same line (X is any character)

-    FX  To previous 'X' before cursor (f and F put the cursor on X)

-    tX  Til next 'X' (similar to above, but cursor is before X)
+    tX TX  Til next or previous 'X' (similar to above, but cursor is before X)

-    TX  Til previous 'X'

     ;   Repeat above, in same direction